lankydan/spring-boot-jms-docker/spring-boot-jms-docker.md

 First up, the Spring Boot application.

 This is the only part of the project that contains our code.
-The rest are just images downloaded from someone elses repository.
+The rest are just images downloaded from someone else's repository.
 To start moving this application towards running in a container, we need to create a `Dockerfile` that specifies the content of an image:
 ```Dockerfile
 FROM openjdk:8-jdk-alpine
 MAINTAINER Dan Newton